collapsefield/ClapsAware-Emergence-Software/collapse_aware_ai_public_overview_v1.md

 ### Tracks:

-- **Middleware (ClapsAware Emergence Software):**
+- **Middleware (Collapse Aware Emergence Software):**
   Licensable engine that layers history-bias onto agent decision processes to produce persistent, emergent NPC/world behaviour in games and simulations.

 - **Chatbot Track:**
-  Collapse-aware conversational AI with memory-weighted response dynamics, observer-bias logic, and adaptive emergence layers for next-generation interactive agents.
+  Collapse-Aware conversational AI with memory-weighted response dynamics, observer-bias logic, and adaptive emergence layers for next-generation interactive agents.

 Both tracks use the **JSON Cue-Logic Dashboard** as a sandbox for testing collapse weighting.